If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 This is commonly done on a scale, with there being a few different types to choose from.
 These are easily done in common fitness settings.

-The target body weight formula loos at the computation of healthy body weight levels and helps to set goals by using current weight and desired percentage of body fat.
+The target body weight formula loos at the computation of healthy body weight levels and helps set goals using current weight and the desired body fat percentage.